-Periodontics, defined: Gum health in Frederick, MD, plays a starring role in the health of your smile
+Periodontics for healthy gums that play a starring role in the health of your smile

 Periodontics refers to the diagnosis, treatment, and maintenance of the tissues that support the teeth.
 Gummy tissue and other structures play a vital role in the sustained health of your teeth and mouth.
-So, it is crucial that at Asuncion Dental Group in Frederick, MD, we keep your gums healthy.
+So, it is crucial that at Asuncion Dental Group in Frederick, Maryland, we keep your gums healthy.
 Often, Dr. Asuncion can maintain gum (periodontal) health with standard, routine professional cleanings, and exams scheduled for every six months.
 During these visits, the plaque, tartar, and bacteria that inflame gummy tissue are removed using specialized tools in the hands of highly trained professionals.
 However, should the active disease be present, or your needs are more involved, we may recommend:

 - Scaling and root planing – Scaling removes disease-producing tartar and bacteria from underneath the gum line.
 Planing smooths the surfaces of the tooth roots.
 Plaque tends to accumulate on these rough surfaces.